cynthiatreger/double-hub-vnet-and-ars/README.md

 ```
 az account set --subscription <Name or ID of subscription>
 ```
-Download the Navigate to template directory.
+Download the Navigate to the template directory.

 Accept the terms for the CSR1000v Marketplace offer before deploying the template:
 ```
 az vm image terms accept --urn cisco:cisco-csr-1000v:<offer_id>-byol:latest
 ```

-# 4. Routing and Troubleshooting
+# 5. Routing and Troubleshooting

 ## VNET peering